neuropoly/gmseg/README.md

 * This repository contains the model trained on the GM Challenge Dataset (both train and validation), the model is located on the directory called `models` together with a json file containing the mean/std that was used to standardize the training data;
+* For the training procedure, please see the original paper for more information;

 ## Citation
 If you use this work in your research, please cite: